kenjennings/Atari-Breakout76/README01AssetEstimation.md

 The Paddle at its widest is the same width as a Brick -- 6 visible pixels (color clocks).
 When the Paddle switches to narrow width it is half the width, or three pixels (color clocks) wide.
 The Paddle is visibly thicker than the height of a brick -- definitively four Atari scan lines tall.

-When the game is a solid horizontal Border the width of the screen replaces the Paddle.
-This border acts as a giant Paddle during the game's demo mode keeping the ball rebounding up toward the Bricks.
+When the game is over a solid horizontal Border the width of the screen replaces the Paddle.
+This border acts as a giant Paddle during the game's demo/attract mode keeping the ball rebounding up toward the Bricks.

 **PLAYER, BALL COUNTER, and SCORES**: